Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 The Fujifilm XF10 is a very portable compact camera that comes with a large APS C sensor size, and a lens that has a manual focus ring for precision when taking your shots.
 With things like film simulation modes and a wide focus area, the XF10 allows you to do a lot in search of that perfect picture.

 The image quality that you’ll get from this Fujifilm X series digital camera is pretty much superior to that of most modern smartphones because of the camera’s large sensor.
-This, and the fact that it has a high ISO range means you get excellent quality pictures even in low light.
+This, and the fact that it has a high ISO range, like the Canon EOS M100, means you get excellent quality pictures even in low light.
 The camera’s shutter speed is also impressive at 1/16,000 if you opt for the electronic shutter, and with the ability to capture RAW files, you’ll always be able to do more work on your shots once you get on a computer.
-The camera’s Fujinon 18.5mm f/2.8 lens (28mm full frame equivalent) ensures high quality shots, though when compared to the Ricoh GR ii, the XF10 is outclassed due to its lack of image stabilization technology.
+The camera’s Fujinon 18.5mm f/2.8 lens (28mm full frame equivalent) ensures high-quality shots, though when compared to the Ricoh GR ii, the XF10 is outclassed due to its lack of image stabilization technology.
 As you’ll see in our Nikon Coolpix B500 Review, the XF10 is not as bulky as the B500, but then again, the features that you get with it far surpass what the XF10 can do.